Skip to main content

 Image Motion Filtering

-The motion filter is based on the average flow of detected image features between subsequent frames.
+The image motion filter is based on the average flow of detected features between subsequent frames.
 Background motion is not considered, so you can still use this filter when taking data in a busy place.
-The default value for the stillness threshold is 1 pixel/frame, but this can be adjusted using the --stillness-threshold flag.

-Motion States
+Motion States for Cameras

 Extracting Optimized Values from a Results JSON